JOIN OUR MAILING LIST!

 Exit Villager

-This document, recorded by the band itself in a house with many books, is finally declared!
-Mixed with Philip Manley (Trans Am, Oneida, Golden) in a clandestine location not far from the previously mentioned, library-like dwelling.
+Recorded in a house filled with books, the band have taken the time to create a record that truly expands their vision.
+'Insects Awaken' was mixed with Philip Manley (Trans Am, Oneida, Golden) in a clandestine location not far from the previously mentioned, library-like abode.

 'FESTIVAL OF GHOSTS / R'OUT 4,002'